First Indochina War: French

 During the war, there were many instances of war rapes against Vietnamese civilians by French soldiers.
 This occurred in Saigon, alongside robberies and killings, following the return of the French in August 1945.
 Vietnamese women were also raped by French soldiers in northern Vietnam in 1948, following the defeat of the Viet Minh, including in Bảo Hà, Bảo Yên District, Lào Cai province and Phu Lu.
-This led to 400 French-trained Vietnamese defecting to the Viet Minh June 1948.
+This led to 400 French-trained Vietnamese defecting to the Viet Minh in June 1948.
 French killings of Vietnamese civilians were reported, many of them were caused by the tendency of Viet Minh troops to hide among civilian settlements.
 One of the largest massacres by French troops was the Mỹ Trạch massacre of November 29, 1947, in which French soldiers killed over 200 women and children.
 Regarding this massacre and other atrocities during the conflict, Christopher Goscha wrote in The Penguin History of Modern Vietnam:

 Rape became a disturbing weapon used by the Expeditionary Corps, as did summary executions.
 Young Vietnamese women who could not escape approaching enemy patrols smeared themselves with any stinking thing they could find, including human excrement.
 Decapitated[sic] heads were raised on sticks, bodies were gruesomely disemboweled, and body parts were taken as 'souvenirs'; Vietnamese soldiers of all political color also committed such acts.
 The non-communist nationalist singer, Phạm Duy, wrote a bone-chilling ballad about the mothers of Gio Linh village in central Vietnam, each of whom had lost a son to a French Army massacre in 1948.
 Troops decapitated their bodies and displayed their heads along a public road to strike fear into those tempted to accept the Democratic Republic of Vietnam's sovereignty.
 Massacres did not start with the Americans in My Lai, or the Vietnamese communists in Hue in 1968.
 And yet, the French Union's massacre of over two hundred Vietnamese women and children in My Tratch in 1948 remains virtually unknown in France to this day.

 The French Army also utilized torture against Việt Minh prisoners.
 Benjamin Valentino estimates that the French were responsible for 60,000 to 250,000 civilian deaths.